 According to Webster’s New World Dictionary (1966, p.
 1187), a Pythoness was a priestess of Apollo at Delphi, though its broadly used to refer to any woman soothsayer or prophetess.
 Historically, the oracle of Delphi, Greece, was the most celebrated citadel of prophecy in the pagan world where kings and rulers sought counsel.
 A large python image was kept at this oracle temple which according to Greek myths was said to guide the temple.
 Through the image, the pythoness would invoke the python spirit to possess her and speak the oracles.

 When Paul cast the demon out of the girl, she totally lost her ability to tell the future.
-Note, the information she gave was true (“these men are the servants of the most high God”), but it came from the demon.
+Note: the information she gave was true (“these men are the servants of the most high God”), but it came from the demon.
 Psychics can actually give accurate predictions, but they are still from demons.
-Yes, they do give accurate predictions and details about people’s lives.
 Demons have knowledge of what happens on earth or what has happened in the lives of everyone.

 I watched a crime investigation case in which a woman was missing and a psychic was consulted.
 She described the location where the dead body of the victim was and the police traced her descriptions and found it exactly there.
 Demons have access to other demons and what they plan to do through the lives of specific people so they can tell a person before it happens.

 In Satan’s kingdom, they operate a spiritual database and information retrieval system better than the ones on earth.
-There they have records of all those who have ever sought their help or had any transaction with any agent of Satan in any form.
+There they have records of all those who have ever sought their help or had any transaction with the kingdom of Satan.
 They also have in their archives atrocities and incidents along generational lines.
-So all a demon just needs is to “check up the records” concerning a client and then feed the information to a psychic.
+So a demon can “check up the records” concerning a client and then feed the information to a psychic.

 Demons also attempt to manipulate the future through their supernatural powers.
 For example, if a psychic predicts that a woman will suffer a marriage break up, demons will proceed to manipulate and destroy her marriage.
-She will start thinking the psychic was right and end up becoming hooked on seeking messages from demons.
+She will start thinking the psychic was right and become hooked on seeking messages from demons.

 In 2010, during the world cup, many people turned to an octopus psychic they named Paul, which accurately predicted the teams that won.
 Unfortunately, the octopus didn’t foresee its own death.
 Some weeks before princess Diana of Wales’ death, she was said to have consulted her personal psychic, but he couldn’t foresee her impending death.
 The truth is, only God knows the future (Dan.
 2:28).
 There is no human or angelic created being that has the power of omniscience to know all things possible or all things future.

-You also need to be discerning of some people who use the python spirit to give false prophecies in church.
+Some people also use the python spirit to give false prophecies in church.
 There are 3 major ways you can differentiate: